 In November 2010, I joined and contributed many of my ideas to the BetterGEDCOM Project and after that to FamilySearch's GEDCOM X, and the Family History Information Standards Organization (FHISO).

 In February 2011, I joined Twitter, and started Tweeting to the world, mostly genealogy information.
 In July 2011, I joined Google Plus, primarily again for genealogy purposes.

 I am a member of the Association of Professional Genealogists (APG).
+I joined the International Society of Genetic Genealogists (ISOGG).
 And I've been doing a bit of lecturing on the genealogy circuit, locally and internationally on a host of various topics, from technology to running a society.

 You can reach me by e-mail at:

 Copyright © Louis Kessler

 All Rights Reserved